1. ELIGIBILITY

 IMPORTANT: Any reason that is not work or medical related (e.g. home leave, holidays, etc.) will not be considered as a valid reason for taking the test or exam outside the regular schedule.

-You should mention this directly to your teacher, who will do their best to accommodate your request and organize an oral exam for you at a different time.
-Despite our efforts to accommodate these requests, please note that finding an alternate time is not always possible.
-In such cases, your teacher may ascertain your level.
+You should mention this directly to your teacher, who will do their best to accommodate your request.
+Despite our efforts to accommodate these requests, please note that finding an alternate time or postponing a deadline is not always possible.

 8.5 What should I do if I have questions regarding the course material or the content of my course?